Positions are available for Boards and Committees of Foothills County. If you are interested in applying, please check the links below:

 The Commission consists of one Council representative from each of Foothills County, and the Towns of Okotoks, High River, Black Diamond, Turner Valley, and Nanton.

-Two members of the Council of Foothills County sit on the High River Inter-Municipal Negotiating Committee.
+Three members of the Council of Foothills County sit on the Town of High River / Foothills County Intermunicipal Committee.

 The Highwood Management Plan deals with matters directly relevant to the Highwood Diversion Plan and information requirements of the Natural Resources Conservation